 The day you bring your first dog home is one you will never forget.
 Welcoming a new member of the family into the fold is exciting, but it can also feel a little overwhelming if you're not properly prepared.

-If you’re feeling nervous or unsure of what to expect, give this list a look to get your home and your heart ready for your special new arrival.
+If you’re feeling nervous or unsure of what to expect with your new puppy, give this list a look to get your home and your heart ready for your special new arrival.
 These are the top 11 tips we wish someone would have told us!

 1. Know What To Expect